Predator: Badlands (soundtrack)

 Predator: Badlands (Original Motion Picture Soundtrack) is the film score to the 2025 film Predator: Badlands directed by Dan Trachtenberg, which is the ninth installment in the Predator franchise.
-The film score is jointly composed by Sarah Schachner and Benjamin Wallfisch and released under the Hollywood Records on November 7, 2025.
+The film score is jointly composed by Sarah Schachner and Benjamin Wallfisch and released by Hollywood Records on November 7, 2025.

 Background

 In October 2025, it was announced that Sarah Schachner and Benjamin Wallfisch would compose the film score for Predator: Badlands.
 Both composers had worked with the director in the previous instalments of the franchise, Prey (2022) and Predator: Killer of Killers (2025).
 Trachtenberg did not want to use the themes composed by Alan Silvestri from the original Predator films, as both composers had used the original themes for their respective installments and did not want to do that again.
 He wanted to find something special for the sound of the Yautja culture and felt the film needed its own identity and original music without borrowing themes from Silvestri's score.
 This decision provided the musical landscape for Predator: Badlands.
 The score was recorded at the Simon Leadley Scoring Stage at the Trackdown Studios, Sydney and performed by the Sydney Scoring Orchestra.